What we've learned while facilitating the Business Model Canvas.

 How do you write a Business Plan without a completely thought through and validated process?

 The Business Model Canvas Suite will bring you through all of the aspects, short of a Cash Flow Statement, necessary to write an excellent Business Plan.
 The Business Model Canvas Suite not only allows you to identify each aspect of the business and the surrounding competition/environment, but is a process to VALIDATE each aspect.
-BECAUSE THE PROCESS IS PERFORMED WITH “STICKYS” NOTES THE ASSUMPTIONS AND HYPOTHESIS CAN BE IDENTIFIED, AND INDIVIDUALLY TESTED.
+BECAUSE THE PROCESS IS PERFORMED WITH “STICKY” NOTES THE ASSUMPTIONS AND HYPOTHESIS CAN BE IDENTIFIED, AND INDIVIDUALLY TESTED.
 Their results can alter other factors.
 One of the most important factors of the “sticky” note methodology is that elements and aspects change and having information on sticky notes allow for constant change as validation results are compiled.
 Without question, starting with the Business Model Canvas will strengthen the Business Plan.

 A Client could not decide where he should locate his business?

 A client had many aspects of his retail store all ready to go, but he was looking at two potential locations.
-We drilled down on the Environment Canvas looking at what completion was near and who can also invade that area.
+We drilled down on the Environment Canvas looking at what competition was near and who can also invade that area.
 BUT MORE IMPORTANTLY, WE MATCHED HIS VALUE PROPOSITION AGAINST THE MACRO-ECONOMIC FORCES OF THE SITES AND HIS CUSTOMER BASE.
-More than just looking at rent, one must see the full horizon of elements that can impact your business and your business can impact on them.
+More than just looking at rent, one must see the full horizon of elements that can impact your business and how your business can impact them.
 The Environment Canvas gave us a physical map of what needed to be addressed and how that information impacted the business decision.

 Well the first thing we are going to do is write a Business Plan…unfortunately the business founders didn’t even know they had different ideas on who should be the customer!